Kurt D. Engelhardt: Education and career

 Born in New Orleans, Louisiana, Engelhardt attended Brother Martin High School in New Orleans, received a Bachelor of Arts degree from Louisiana State University in 1982 and a Juris Doctor from Louisiana State University Law Center in 1985.
-He was a law clerk to Judge Charles Grisbaum of the Louisiana Fifth Circuit Court of Appeals from 1985 to 1987.
+He was a law clerk to Judge Charles Grisbaum of the Louisiana Fifth Circuit Court of Appeal from 1985 to 1987.
 He was in private practice in Louisiana from then until 2001, first at the law firm of Little & Metzger and then at Hailey, McNamara, Hall, Larmann & Papale LLP.
 Concurrent with his private practice, he was appointed by the Governor of Louisiana to serve on the Louisiana Judiciary Commission, which adjudicates statewide ethics complaints against judges.
 In 1998, he was elected Chairman of the Commission by his fellow members.
 He has been a member of the New Orleans chapter of the Federalist Society since 2002.

 Federal judicial service

 District court service

 On September 4, 2001, Engelhardt was nominated by President George W. Bush to a seat on the United States District Court for the Eastern District of Louisiana vacated by Morey Leonard Sear.
 Engelhardt was confirmed by the United States Senate on December 11, 2001, and received his commission on December 13, 2001.
 He served as Chief Judge from October 1, 2015 to May 15, 2018.
 During his service on the bench, Engelhardt served on the Judicial Conference Committee of Federal-State Jurisdiction, appointed in 2004 by Chief Justice William Rehnquist and reappointed in 2007 by Chief Justice John Roberts.
 From 2011 to 2012, he served as President of the New Orleans Chapter of the Federal Bar Association.
-His service on the district court terminated on May 15, 2018, upon elevation to the United States Court of Appeals for the Fifth Circuit.
+His service on the district court terminated on May 15, 2018, upon elevation to the court of appeals.